 Change can be challenging, even for those who thrive on it – because, let’s be honest, not all change is positive.
 When it comes to indie travel, change is usually sought after, desired, and still (sometimes) unexpected.
 How you handle change, however, is up to you – and it impacts everything that follows.
 We embrace change at BootsnAll, adapting to the ever-changing environment that is the online travel business, because we’re travelers who recognize that as the only way to move forward in potentially difficult situations.

-But it’s Adam Seper’s article, “11 Reasons to Stop Dreaming and Start Planning Your Round the World Trip,” that we think really showcases what the “embrace change” core value is all about.
+One of our most popular articles over the year’s, 11 Reasons to Stop Dreaming and Start Planning Your Round the World Trip, is what the “embrace change” core value is all about.
 There are many indie travelers who, for one reason or another, think they can’t manage a RTW trip – even though they really want to take one.
 And there are many more travelers who may not want to take a full-fledged RTW trip but can’t even get themselves to take their allocated vacation days each year.
 The change we’re embracing in this article is all about getting off the fence, making some possibly difficult and life-changing decisions, and putting one foot in front of the other to get where you want to go.

 (n) modification of a behavioral tendency by experience